maleck13/goanode/README.md

 This project builds ontop of the [goa DSL](http://goa.design) to produce a basic nodejs micro service.
 It generates the following:
 - swagger docs
 - a cli tool with commands for your api
+- a js client for use with your client code
+- a go client for use with your go code
 - a package.json
 - a router
 - handlers